 But Which Symmetric Cipher?

 Use AES.
-Honestly, cipher choice doesn't matter very much at all as long as you use a recent one.
+Honestly, cipher choice doesn't matter very much at all for most people, as long as you use a recent one.
 Your dominant security problems will come from key management, not from subtle differences between AES, Twofish, Blowfish, and GOST.

 Symmetric cryptography has traditionally had an enormous problem of key management, especially when used for communication.
 The sender and receiver must share a secret key, and there was no good solution for that problem.
 One approach was to carefully select one key and very carefully protect it while using it on many messages or files.